cespenar/astero_sdb/README.md

 g = SdbGrid(database, grid_dir)
 ```

-where `database` is a SQLite database with the processed grid,
+where `database` is a SQLite database containing the processed grid,
 `grid_dir` the directory containing compressed models, and `g` is the read grid
 as an `SdbGrid` object.